 - Those agencies who are currently receiving municipal appropriations and any other agencies requesting information on securing a municipal appropriation will receive the current application form no later than early August.
 A copy of this form is attached.

-- A completed funding application form must be submitted by the agency no later than the deadline as determined by the Town Administrator.
+- A completed funding application form must be submitted by the agency no later than the deadline as determined by the Town Manager.
 Agencies submitting late or incomplete funding applications will not be considered as part of the Municipal Funding Application Process (regardless of when their request to be considered and/or an application form was received).

-- Regardless of previous history of funding or non-funding, an application will be required of all agencies seeking funding in a particular budget year, and each application will be reviewed carefully each year.
+- Regardless of the previous history of funding or non-funding, an application will be required of all agencies seeking funding in a particular budget year, and each application will be reviewed carefully each year.

 - All social service agency funding applications in their entirety will be presented to the Town Council as supplementary information.
 Agencies will be discouraged from sharing information not specifically requested in the application form such as glossy brochures, informational pamphlets, etc.; if received, these items will not be made part of the supplementary budget information provided to the Town Council.